Ericsson/codechecker/docs/analyzer/user_guide.md

                         to BE USED in the analysis.
 In case of ambiguity the priority order is profile, guideline, checker name (e.g. security means the profile, not the checker group).
-Profiles and guidelines can be labeled:
-                        'profile:security' or 'guideline:sei-cert'.
+Moreover, labels can also be used for selecting checkers, for example profile:extreme or
+                        severity:STYLE.
+See 'CodeChecker checkers --label' for
+                        further details.
   -d checker/group/profile, --disable checker/group/profile
                         Set a checker (or checker group), profile or guideline to BE PROHIBITED from use in the analysis.
 In case of ambiguity the priority order is profile, guideline, checker name (e.g. security means the profile, not the checker group).
-Profiles and guidelines can be
-                        labeled: 'profile:security' or 'guideline:sei-cert'.
+Moreover, labels can also be used for selecting checkers, for example profile:extreme or
+                        severity:STYLE.
+See 'CodeChecker checkers --label' for
+                        further details.
   --enable-all          Force the running analyzers to use almost every
                         checker available.
 The checker groups 'alpha.',
                         'debug.','osx.', 'abseil-', 'android-', 'darwin-',